RyanT5/yl-training/content/post/module-F.md

 This module will teach you how to create an environment that is inclusive and welcoming for all young people in the section.
 It will give you an understanding of some different additional needs a young person might have, and show you how to make reasonable adjustments to make the programme more inclusive for all.

-By the end of the module, you will be able to:
+By the end of the module, you will have an understanding of:

-- understand that every young person is different
+- that every young person is different
-- understand that every young person is welcome in Scouting
+- that every young person is welcome in Scouting
-- understand your role in contributing to a positive and inclusive environment
+- your role in contributing to a positive and inclusive environment
-- state a range of additional needs may affect participation in the programme
+- a range of additional needs may affect participation in the programme
-- explain how to adapt programmes to meet the needs of all young people within the section
+- how to adapt programmes to meet the needs of all young people within the section
-- explain were to go further information and guidance
+- where to get further information and guidance

-## Diversity and inclusion
+## Diversity and Inclusion

 The concept of diversity encompasses recognising people as individuals, understanding that everybody is unique and that we should respect our individual differences.
-These differences may include but are not limited to age, gender identity, race, religion, social or economic background, and abilities or disabilities.
+These differences may include but are not limited to:

+- age
+- gender identity
+- race
+- religion
+- social or economic background
+- abilities or disabilities

 Encouraging diversity in Scouting promotes respect for different ideas and perspectives as well as an understanding of differences that can impact on others.

 When we talk about inclusion in Scouting, we are talking about the act of ensuring that Scouting is open to all and supporting anyone to overcome any barrier to participating in the Scouting programme.
 As part of being inclusive, we need to ensure that our programme and meeting place is appropriate and that we have considered any additional needs members might have.